 2. Explaining the Expectations to Students

 On the first day of class, instructors should inform students that they will be using a seating chart.
-This should be done in conjunction with explaining the COVID-19 syllabus statement on the use of PPE and COVID-19 classroom safety measures.
-(See COVID-19 and Ensuring Safe Classroom Behavior.)
-Explain to students that ensuring compliance with the seating chart is vital to contact tracing efforts, should it become necessary.
+This should be done in conjunction with explaining the COVID-19 syllabus statement regarding health and safety measures.

 3. Assigning Seats